-Our graduate programs also will prepare you to be a critical and creative scholar, as well as an ethical and just leader with a global perspective.
+Our graduate programs also will prepare you to be a critical and creative scholar.
+Creating ethical and just leaders with a global perspective.
 Our graduate programs give you the power to turn knowledge into transformable action.

 - Master of Arts in Education – options available for a professional development master’s, earning a reading license or Waldorf Teacher Certification, or specializing in urban education

 - Master of Science in Art Therapy – an accredited program that prepares you to become a certified art therapist

 - Master of Science in Counseling or Post-Master’s in Counseling – concentrations in clinical mental health and school counseling